Reputation, Rankings, and Facts

 Areas of Study

-The College has 32 majors, plus minors and special programs.
+The College has 34 majors, 49 minors, 15 accelerated programs and affiliations, and three pre-professional programs.
 Students can declare up to two majors and one minor, or one major and two minors.

 Academic Year